 When I started my first tech job, the mouse waiting for me on my desk was utterly enormous.
 Left there by its previous owner, it was the Steelseries World of Warcraft Cataclysm Gaming Mouse – an absolutely beastly bit of plastic that looked like it had just come out of a hot oven.
 It was wholly unsuited to general office work and made my hand feel absolutely tiny.
 As with most things, though, I eventually got used to it.

 Since then, I’ve moved on to smaller mice more befitting of my spindly fingers, but when I started using Roccat’s new Kone Aimo mouse, those early work memories came flooding back.
 Like the Cataclysm, this is another huge wired mouse, filling the whole of my palm and extending far beyond the tips of my fingers – although at least this time the Aimo’s smooth, curved design looks and feels more reminiscent of some kind of futuristic super car than a chargrilled armour plate.
-Is it any better to use?
+Is it any better to use and can it break into our list of the best gaming mice?
+Let’s find out.

 It’s a bit of a shock to the system, but it’s not wholly unpleasant.
-Designed for right-handed users, your thumb sits snugly in a small, inner groove on top of one of its twelve buttons, and unlike Alec’s recent spate of mice reviews, no sharp edges to speak of.
+Designed for right-handed users, your thumb sits snugly in a small, inner groove on top of one of its twelve buttons, and unlike Alec’s experience with the Logitech G603, no sharp edges to speak of.
 There’s no such nook for your little finger, sadly, but resting it on the side against my mouse mat was still perfectly comfortable.

 The Easy-Shift[+] feature also lets you assign macros for a number of games and applications, either through one of its 43 preset profiles for things like Plunkbat, Battlefield 1, Rainbow Six Siege, Overwatch, GTA V, Destiny 2, League of Legends, Team Fortress 2, CS:GO and Starcraft 2 to name just a few, or one you record yourself.
 Hit the small + and – buttons just below the scroll wheel with Easy-Shift[+] enabled and you can switch between five different profiles, too, giving you maximum flexibility in your various button assignments.